About

 This support is possible because of YOUR MEMBERSHIP and revenue generated from our Book Sale Corner at the Library.
 Book Sales represent 50% of our annual revenue.

-The Friends are excited to have Jason Otto as our bookmark artist for the 2024-2025 membership drive.
-He has created a unique design that fits perfectly with our island home community.
+The Friends are excited to have Jessie Sandstrom as our bookmark artist for the 2026 membership drive.
+She has created a unique design that fits perfectly with our island home community.
 Upon renewing membership, joining Friends or giving a donation, you will receive this bookmark with a thank you letter.
-Please get to know Jason below…
+Please get to know Jessie below…

 When and Where we meet